levisanchez/planta-dice/docs/index.md

 * Location services of Weather Unlocked support the structure of postal codes by structuring the query with "country.postcode".ex: 'us.87109'
 * On the scheduled day of watering, query will be made for weather data for user's ZIP code
 * Response will be reviewed for precipitation values over the prior 3 days.
-* If precipitation is greater that (>) 0.5 inches, then the app will _not_ notify the user to water the plant.
+* If precipitation is greater than (>) 0.5 inches, then the app will _not_ notify the user to water the plant.
 * Data, log of precipitation value and scheduled water day skip will be written to Plant History database resource.